ibm-cloud-docs/discovery-data/domain.md

     After you create the resource, it becomes a new type of enrichment that you can apply to your data.
 1. Specify the collection and field in which to apply the enrichment.

     You can apply enrichments to the `text` and `html` fields, and to custom fields that were added from uploaded JSON or CSV files or from the Smart Document Understanding (SDU) tool.
+Only the first 50,000 characters of a custom field from a JSON file are enriched.
     {: tip}

     For example, if you add a dictionary and choose to apply it to the `text` field of a collection, the documents in the collection are reprocessed.
 If the term `vehicle` is specified as a synonym of the `car` dictionary entry and occurs in the document text, `vehicle` is tagged as a mention of the `car` dictionary entry type.
 If a customer later searches for `car`, the passage that contains the `vehicle` mention is included in the search results.

     If the field that you choose comes from a JSON file, after you apply the enrichment, the field data type is converted to an array.
 The field is converted to an array even if it contains a single value.
 For example, `"field1": "Discovery"` becomes `"field1": ["Discovery"]`.
-Only the first 50,000 characters of a custom field from a JSON file are enriched.
     {: note}

 You can choose to apply resource-derived enrichments to your data later.
 Enrichments that you add to a project are available for use from any collection in the project.
 Go to the *Manage collections* page, choose the collection where you want to apply the enrichment, and then open the **Enrichments** tab.
 Make sure the status of the enrichment shows that it is *Ready*, and then apply the enrichment to a field in the collection.
 Enrichments that you enable are applied to the documents in random order.
 For more information, see [Managing enrichments](/docs/discovery-data?topic=discovery-data-manage-enrichments).

 From the deployed Content Mining application, you can create a classifier or a custom annotator from a dictionary, regular expression, Machine Learning, or PEAR file and use it as an enrichment in collections that are stored in other project types.
+For more information, see [Adding facets](/docs/discovery-data?topic=discovery-data-cm-add-facets).